Distributed Cooperative Organization (DisCO) Governance Model V 3.0

 Another way to abstain from the vote is for participants to simply not participate.
 However, it is more helpful to cast a ‘neutral’ vote than to abstain, since this allows the team to gauge the general feeling of the community if the proposal should be controversial.

 When a vote receives a ‘block’, it is the responsibility of the community as a whole to address the objection but it is expected that the "blocker" takes the lead by offering a (perhaps) better alternative taking everyone's needs into account.
 Such discussion will continue until the objection is either rescinded, overruled (in the case of a non-binding block) or the proposal itself is altered in order to achieve consensus (possibly by withdrawing it altogether).
 In the rare circumstance that consensus cannot be achieved, the Guerrilla Translators can influence a forward course of action by calling for a weighted-vote (which are based on Historical Credits', more on this below).

-The collective can also make more informal decisions within the work circles by a quick IM based "check-in" (For example, someone proposes something in Slack and all members of that work circle give it a thumbs-up.
-If there's no agreement or if the working circle recognises that proposal as a larger issue, the discussion is transported to Loomio).
+The collective can also make more informal decisions within the work circles by a quick IM-based "check-in" (For example, someone proposes something in Slack and all members of that work circle give it a thumbs-up.
+If there's no agreement or if the working circle recognizes that proposal as a larger issue, the discussion is transported to Loomio).

 - Those who don’t agree with the proposal and feel it would be detrimental to the collective if pursued should vote ‘block’.
 However, they are expected to submit and defend a counter-proposal.

 - Those who don’t agree but don’t find it intolerably detrimental and don’t have a better idea should vote ‘disagree’.
 Then, if things go wrong down the line, they can say "I told you so!" (priceless).

 - Those who agree should vote ‘agree’.